-Crypto airdrops have distributed over $26 billion in value to users since 2020.
-Most of that value was destroyed within weeks.
+Crypto airdrops have distributed roughly $85 billion in all-time-high value across the fifty largest distributions, with 2024-vintage projects accounting for about 58% of that total.
+Most of that value was destroyed within months.
 Recipients dumped tokens, protocols lost users, and the industry concluded that airdrops were a broken mechanic.

 Crypto airdrop marketing, when executed with strategic precision, separates the protocols that build lasting communities from the ones that bleed users overnight.
 When designed correctly, an airdrop is the single most powerful go-to-market mechanism that has ever existed in any industry.